-- (1) GAAP -- Generally Accepted Accounting Principles. - (2) GAAS -- Generally Accepted Auditing Standards. - (3) Sworn statement -- A notarized statement including the following language: "I swear or affirm that the information in these statements is true and correct to the best of my knowledge." - (4) Unearned tuition affidavit -- A statement of the highest amount of unearned tuition at any time during the most recent fiscal year, the projected highest unearned tuition at any time during the next fiscal year, and the gross amount minus refunds of student tuition and fees earned during the fiscal year in all programs approved under the Act.
+- (1) Alternative bonding-A situation in which the school's bond amount exceeds the highest amount of unearned tuition as shown on the unearned tuition affidavit. - (21) GAAP--Generally Accepted Accounting Principles. - (32) GAAS--Generally Accepted Auditing Standards. - (43) Sworn statement--A notarized statement including the following language: "I swear or affirm that the information in these statements is true and correct to the best of my knowledge." - (54) Unearned tuition affidavit--A statement of the highest amount of unearned tuition at any time during the most recent fiscal year, the projected highest unearned tuition at any time during the next fiscal year, and the gross amount minus refunds of student tuition and fees earned during the fiscal year in all programs approved under the Act.

 §807.32.
-Financial Standards.
+Financial Standards

-- (a) The balance sheet required in this subchapter shall reflect the following: - (1) positive equity or net worth balance; - (2) unearned tuition as a current liability; - (3) a current ratio of at least one-to-one; and - (4) stockholder's equity or net worth exceeding the amount shown for goodwill, if applicable, under assets in the balance sheet. - (b) Compilations shall be accompanied by the owner's sworn statement. - (c) All financial statements shall identify the name, license number, and licensing state of the accountant associated with the statements and be in accordance with GAAP. - (d) A school that maintains a financial responsibility composite score that meets the general standards established in federal regulations by the U.S. Department of Education for postsecondary institutions participating in student financial assistance programs authorized under Title IV of the Higher Education Act of 1965, as amended, shall be considered to have met the financial standards of this subchapter.
+- (a) The balance sheet required in this subchapter shall reflect the following: - (1) positive equity or net worth balance; - (2) unearned tuition as a current liability; - (3) a current ratio of at least one-to-one; and

+- (4) stockholder's equity or net worth exceeding the amount shown for goodwill, if applicable, under assets in the balance sheet. - (b) Compilations shall be accompanied by the owner's sworn statement. - (c) All financial statements shall identify the name, license number, and licensing state of the accountant associated with the statements and be in accordance with GAAP. - (d) A school that maintains a financial responsibility composite score that meets the general standards established in federal regulations by the U.S. Department of Education for postsecondary institutions participating in student financial assistance programs authorized under Title IV of the Higher Education Act of 1965, as amended, shall be considered to have met the financial standards of this subchapter.
 A school that qualifies under an alternative standard but not the general standard of these federal regulations will not be considered to have met the financial standards of this subchapter unless the school meets the other requirements stated in this subchapter.